dougiegee/get-and-clean---project/README.md

 4. simplifies and expands these variable names to be more descriptive, all lower case and removes extra characters
 5. recodes the activities from numeric codes to descriptive names like "walking, standing, etc.."
-6. takes the original data from this study, extracts columns that are indicated as mean and standard deviataion columns of raw data, and then computes the mean each of these variables by subject and activity level.
+6. takes the original data from this study, extracts columns that are indicated as mean and standard deviataion columns
-7. in the last step it and writes the computed means out to a text file called tidy.txt